Keio University

 However, the turnaround began from the moment I decided to stop worrying and just go for it.

 I decided that if I couldn't convey the "taste" accurately, I would at least exaggerate the "degree" of the taste.
-I used my full imagination to depict the reactions and the mental landscapes of those who ate the food through my drawings.
+I used my full imagination to depict the reactions and the mental landscapes of those who ate the food through my drawings to show "just how delicious it was."

-I also staged the cooking style with actions reminiscent of a martial artist.
+I also presented the cooking style with actions reminiscent of a martial artist.

-Once that absurdity luckily became a hit, all the minor elements turned into rare positive ones.
-The series moved to a monthly magazine, returned to a weekly, and was adapted into a TV anime, becoming a long-running work read and watched widely across Asia.
+Once that absurdity luckily became a hit, all the minor elements turned into rare positive ones instead.
+Moving to a monthly magazine, returning to a weekly, and being adapted into a TV anime, it became a long-running work read and watched widely across Asia.
 Now, I am even working on the sequel, "Chūka Ichiban!
 Kiwami."

 *Affiliations and titles are as of the time of publication.